View project cost

-Clicking the help icon in the chart header, you get to know how the EVA related measurements, such as Planned Value, Actual Value, Earned Value are calculated in PPM.
+Click the help icon in the chart header to learn how the EVA related measurements, such as Planned Value, Actual Value, Earned Value are calculated in PPM.

 Note: When the structure of a work plan has been changed, the values for Planned Value, Earned Value, CPI, and SPI become 0 after the Cost Rollup Service runs.
 To obtain these values for earned value analysis purpose, after any work plan structure change, recreate a new baseline for your project.

-You can leverage the optimization tool available on this view to model the impact on budget and schedule by adjusting project scope, and saving and comparing different scenarios.
+You can leverage the optimization tool available in this view to model the impact on budget and schedule by adjusting project scope, and saving and comparing different scenarios.

 To compare different scenarios by using the optimization tool:

 Drag the slider to change the scope.
 This determines how BAC changes.

 For example, if you drag the slider to -50%, the new BAC = the original BAC * (1-50%); if you drag the slider to 50%, the new BAC = the original BAC * (1+50%).

 The Earned Value Analysis chart and the values of EAC, EAC(T), and TCPI are changed as the baseline cost is adjusted.

 - Click Save the scenario as.